top of page

 "Cake burns," said the cat.
 The man offered the same response.

-It was late and, after a long day, he grew less patient though he knew he had not to shout at the cat or to use any whole names.
+It was late and, after a long day, he grew less patient, though he knew he had not to shout at the cat or to use any whole names.
 The stand-off continued; every calm response riled him until he lost his composure and jumped up swearing and cursing the witch's name.
 The cat sprang up and began to scamper up the chimney.
 He leapt after her and managed to get a good strike, though receiving a fierce scratch himself in the process.

 The next day, Auld Betty had become ill and remained home in her bed for several days.
 Meanwhile, he felt great - like the curse had been lifted.
 So it worked.
-Either that or the grass - it's hard to be sure, causality can get messy.
+Either that or the grass had - it's hard to be sure, causality can get messy.

 Just a footnote here: it was common in witch beliefs that to break the curse you had to cause the witch to bleed - you were supposed to "draw above the breath" i.e. scratch on the cheek.
-This belief was widely practised and accepted up until the Victorian era where it did become legally recognised as assault, though the practice persisted into the 19th century.
+This belief was widely practised and accepted up until the Victorian era when it did become legally recognised as assault, though the practice persisted into the 19th century.
 Alarming.
 It was viewed as a counter-spell which could remove a witch's power as well as heal the cursed individual.

 Barguest / Padfoot

 In Grassington, you may hear of black dogs with shimmering rainbow eyes.
-In Wakefield, they may be more muscular, appearing bear or ox like.
+In Wakefield, they may be more muscular, appearing bear or ox-like.
 In Whitby, you will hear of the Barguest Coach - a coach loaded with the skeletons of dead sailors pulled by headless horses that go out to pay their respects to fellow deceased sailors.
 The most famous barghest is the one that resides in Trollers Gill.

 The tales are a bit more varied than in other regions, but usually they serve as a death omen - howling to indicate an impending death, or laying across the threshold of a house.
-To maintain its credibility as a furry Nostradmus, it may well kill you itself.
+To maintain its credibility as a furry Nostradamus, it may well kill you itself.
 Maybe just to make sure people still believe its omens.
-Or maybe just to satisfy its own imposter syndrome; "See, you said he'd die and he did.
+Or maybe just to satisfy its own impostor syndrome; "See, you said he'd die and he did.
 You did it buddy, well done!
 You got this, don't let the haters tell you that you can't predict the future.
-You said he'd die and that dude is definitely dead."
+You said he'd die, and that dude is definitely dead."

 Bradford Boar

-Much of Bradford once was a dense medieval hunting forest, and much of that land was owned by a chap called John of Gaunt.
-Johnny boy should have been pretty happy with his lot in life but, unfortunately for him, he was pestered relentlessly by the locals' selfish request for safe access to drinking water - the cheek of it.
+Much of Bradford was once a dense medieval hunting forest, and much of that land was owned by a chap called John of Gaunt.
+Johnny boy should have been pretty happy with his lot in life, but, unfortunately for him, he was pestered relentlessly by the locals' selfish request for safe access to drinking water - the cheek of it.
 You see the water was on John's land and there happened to be a slightly concerning obstacle in accessing it, namely, a giant boar that would attack any parched fellow trying to access it.

 Now John - unlike most hunt loving elites of yore - didn't go after the boar himself yelling something as predictable as, "For glory!" before stuffing the things head and mounting it on his walls as a trophy so he could look back in later life and contentedly think to himself, "Yeah, I killed that, go me!
 How strong and virile a man I once was.
-I mean am.
+I mean, am.
 What a big, big man I am."
 He worked much more like the modern elite and outsourced that work, offering a sizeable reward to anyone who could bring him the boar's head and save him the inconvenience of having to do absolutely bloody anything.

 Many tried to hunt the boar but got charged and injured in the process.
 Enter the hero of the hour - a man named Northrop.
 He manages to kill the boar but finds himself with a challenge on his hands as that pig's head is absolutely huge.
 Thinking on his feet, he cuts the thing's tongue out - which looks way less impressive as a hunting trophy - and assumes John has some knowledge of how to estimate the size and identity of a boar by its removed tongue.